November 11th

 A successful marriage requires falling in love many times, always with the same person.
 This is the essence of a faithful marriage.

-This verse speaks of a union in the marriage of a person with his 3 wives!
-All are faithful companions—never abandoning him, never seeking another.
-But only one of them deserves the prize as the most devoted one...
-She is ready to accompany him into a realm where no one can accompany another.
+This verse speaks of a union in the marriage of a person with his three loyal wives; all faithful companions—never abandoning him, never seeking another.
+However, only one of them deserves the title of 'the most devoted one'.
+The one that is willing to accompany him into a realm where no one can accompany another.
 This wife will not leave him even when he is leaving the world!

-No matter how devoted a wife is to her husband, at the time of his death, she has to stay behind.
-The person in this verse says he has 3 inseparable wives - hunger, thirst, and desire.
-But then, hunger and thirst will let up for a little while, when they are satiated.
-Within a few hours, they reunite with him.
+No matter how devoted a wife is to her husband, she has to stay behind at the time of his death.
+The person in this verse says he has three inseparable wives—hunger, thirst, and desire.
+Among them, hunger and thirst will let up for a little while when they are satiated, but reunite with him in a few hours.
 Undoubtedly, the most steadfast of them all is desire.
-Desire never stops.
+Desire never stops!
 It only increases after it is satiated.
 It also increases when fulfillment is postponed!
 Desire, once awakened, never lets go.

 pada vigrahaH: